-Then, right on Holy week (dead season in Spain, so to say) we launched a sequence of 5 e-mails enriched with highly useful content from the client’s own blog: 2 of them dedicated to the buyer person, 2 more – to whatever contact you can get and the 5th “one-size-fits-all” just in case.
+Then, right on Easter we launched a sequence of 5 e-mails enriched with highly useful content from the client’s own blog: 2 of them dedicated to the buyer person, 2 more – to whatever contact you can get and the 5th “one-size-fits-all” just in case.

 What’s point writing to a person who apparently lost interest in your product on a week that everyone goes on vacation, you’d ask sarcastically?

 – of a 100 conversations initiated we got 15 positive replies (most are still being followed up, such as Mercadona, BonArea, SPRINTER or Inditex)

 – among those who turned into leads were Solmania and Adolfo Dominguez, companies that could potentially close deals worth several times the campaign price

 – the “just in case” mail copy lead to at least TWO positive replies, while the most statistically efficient channel happened to be that “other contact” we did not rely on too much.

 Inspired by the results we decided to extend the practice to our other campaigns currently in progress or about to be initiated.
 And here are some tips that may help you do the same:

 - Don’t hesitate to remind of yourself.
 That is, not to be annoying, a great way to get use of your previous work that seemed fruitless.